swimlane/trawl/bones/README.md

-# Entrails
+# Bones

-Entrails is a MongoDB python package to save and retrieve information from a mongodb database
+Bones is a Python package to save and retrieve information from a mongodb database.

+This package is used by both `spotter` and `trawler` to retrieve, save, and communicate with `entrails` (MongoDB container)

 ## Models